Cross-Sector Impact Grants

 • Agree to acknowledge South Arts and the National Endowment for the Arts in all programs and press materials related to the funded project.

-A minimum of one of the two applicants must:
+A minimum of one of the two applicants/partners must:

-• Be a non-profit, tax-exempt organization or official unit of local, county, or state government, including an institution of higher education; and
+• Be a non-profit, tax-exempt organization, an official unit of local, county, or state government (including an institution of higher education), or a federally recognized tribal community; and

 • Have a Unique Entity Identifier (UEI) number.
 Visit our website for additional information about UEI numbers as well as instruction on how to receive one.